neuralrp/neuralrp/README.md

 It's engineered from the ground up with context window in mind.
 No full character card dump every turn.
 Uses SQLite backend which syncs intelligently with SillyTavern cards, semantically finds and injects what matters, when it matters, no matter how deep your world is.

+I've built up the SD integration to match - rather than being a bolt-on extension, its been carefully developed to natively fit into the flow of NeuralRP with a deep feature set, and as automated or manual as you want it to be (or ignore it).

 The fact is, there are certain limitations with 7B-12B LLMs that you simply can't get past.
-But this app maximizes what locally runnable LLMs offer for roleplay.
+But this app maximizes what 7B-14B LLMs offer for roleplay.

 ---